CommandAPI/docs/docs/en/create-commands/permissions.md

 <<< @/../reference-code/bukkit/src/main/kotlin/createcommands/Permissions.kt#argumentPermissionExampleStep1
 :::

 Now we declare our command with arguments.
-We use a `PlayerArgument` and apply the permission _to the argument_.
+We use a `EntitySelectorArgument.OnePlayer` and apply the permission _to the argument_.
 After that, we register our command as normal:

 :::tabs
 ===Java